message_id as the canonical per-message auction identifier.

 - Browser extensions or agent runtimes

-- Augmented reality (AR) and virtual reality (VR) environments with conversational or agentic interfaces
+- Augmented reality (AR) and virtual reality (VR) environments with conversational interfaces

 - Autonomous multi-agent environments